Maximilian-Seitz/ExDemonKing/chapters/Chapter_4.md

 > Think.
 To what end would you wield the holy sword?
 > You've experienced it yourself,
-> the futility of it's power without the right wielder.
+> the futility of its power without the right wielder.

 > I can learn.